CandidPro Provider Terms and Conditions

 Candid Care Co.
 44 West 28th Street, 14th Floor New York, NY 10001 Attn: CEO Email: email@example.com With a copy to: Legal@candidco.com

-18. Entire Agreement; Modification; Attorneys’ Fees.
+18. Entire Agreement; Modification.
 The terms, provisions, agreements, and representations set forth in this Agreement constitute the entire agreement among the parties, supersede any prior or contemporaneous agreements, and the parties have not relied upon any agreements or representations in entering into this Agreement except for the agreements and representations set forth expressly in this Agreement.
-The rights and duties of the parties contained in this Agreement cannot be modified or waived in any way except by written agreement signed by the parties.
+The rights and duties of the parties contained in this Agreement cannot be modified or waived in any way except as provided herein.
+Candid may modify the terms and conditions of this Agreement on not less than five (5) days’ notice (which may include notice provided by electronic mail), provided that other than modifications required by law, if the modification is material and adverse to the CandidPro provider, the CandidPro provider may terminate the Agreement at any time on not less than five (5) days’ notice, provided, however, that the parties shall reasonably cooperate to serve, on a reasonable basis, any individuals already in treatment by the CandidPro provider.

 19. Definitional and Interpretative Provisions.
 The words "hereof," "herein" and "hereunder" and words of like import used in this Agreement shall refer to this Agreement as a whole and not to any particular provision of this Agreement.
 The captions and headings used herein are included for convenience of reference only and shall be ignored in the construction or interpretation hereof.
 References to Articles, Sections, Exhibits and Schedules are to the Articles, Sections, Exhibits and Schedules, respectively, of this Agreement unless otherwise specified.
 All Exhibits and Schedules annexed hereto or referred to herein are hereby incorporated in and made a part of this Agreement as if set forth in full herein.
 Any capitalized terms used in any Exhibit or Schedule but not otherwise defined therein shall have the meaning as defined in this Agreement.
 The terms “Dollars”, “dollars” and “$” shall mean United States dollars.
 Any singular term in this Agreement shall be deemed to include the plural and any plural term the singular, and references herein to any gender shall include the other gender.
 Whenever the words “include,” “includes” or “including” are used in this Agreement, they shall be deemed to be followed by the words "without limitation," whether or not they are in fact followed by those words or words of like import.
 "Writing," "written" and comparable terms refer to printing, typing and other means of reproducing words (including electronic media) in a visible form.
 References to any agreement or contract are to that agreement or contract as amended, modified or supplemented from time to time in accordance with the terms hereof and thereof; provided that with respect to any agreement or contract listed on any schedules hereto, any substantive amendments, modifications or supplements must also be listed in the appropriate schedule.
 References from or through any date mean, unless otherwise specified, from and including or through and including, respectively.
 References to "law," "laws" or to a particular statute or law shall be deemed also to include any and all applicable law.
 Any reference to a code, act, statute or regulation means that law, code, act, statute or regulation as amended or supplemented from time to time and any corresponding provisions of successor laws, codes, acts, statutes or regulations and any reference to any law, code, act or statute shall be deemed also to refer to all rules and regulations promulgated thereunder, unless the context requires otherwise.
 References to a “day” or any number of “days” (without explicit qualification as “business days”) shall be interpreted as a reference to a calendar day or number of calendar days.
 If the last day for the giving of any notice or the performance of any act required or permitted under this Agreement is a day that is not a business day, the time for the giving of such notice or the performance of such act shall be extended to the next succeeding business day.